Investing

 The Bottom Line

-For every year you’re not drawing income from your portfolio, DRIP should be on.
-It’s the single lowest-effort, highest-impact investing decision you can make—one toggle that historically accounts for roughly 40% of total stock market returns.
-Place dividend-heavy holdings in tax-advantaged accounts to maximize the effect, and when the time comes to live off your portfolio, simply flip the switch.
+For every year you’re not drawing income from a portfolio, DRIP is the higher-growth setting.
+It’s one toggle that, historically, has accounted for roughly a third of total S&P 500 returns on an average annual basis.
+Placing dividend-heavy holdings in tax-advantaged accounts maximizes the effect.
+And when the time comes to live off the portfolio, the switch to cash dividends is usually straightforward.

-Try It Out — Model Your Dividend Reinvestment Growth
+Try It Out — Model Your DRIP Growth

-See the difference DRIP makes on your own portfolio.
-Enter your current investment amount, expected dividend yield, growth rate, and time horizon to compare outcomes with and without reinvestment—and watch how your share count and dividend income grow over time.
+Plug in your own numbers to see how DRIP changes your outcome.
+Enter your current investment amount, expected dividend yield, growth rate, and time horizon to compare portfolios with and without reinvestment.

 Quick Start Calculator